centreon/centreon-engine/doc/user/configuration/advanced/distributed_monitoring.rst

 the central server only accepts passive check for now.
-Since the central server is obtaining :ref:`passive service check <passive_checks>` results from one or more distributed servers, it serves as the focal point for all monitoring logic (i.e. it sends out notifications, runs event handler scripts, determines host states, has the web interface installed, etc).
+Since the central server is obtaining :ref:`passive service check <passive_checks>` results from one or more distributed servers, it serves as the focal point for all monitoring logic (i.e. it runs event handler scripts, determines host states, has the web interface installed, etc).

 Obtaining Service Check Information From Distributed Monitors
 =============================================================